Helicopters pluck 42 people, 5 dogs and cat from brink of California wildfire

 “I’d tell them, ‘sit down, sit on the floor, it’s going to be bumpy,'” Gavitte said.

-Gavitte had to throw the belongings of the wife off the aircraft despite her insistence, because space and safety would not allow it.
+Those rescued were first taken to a Napa fire station, and when that became too dangerous later in the night, the landing site shifted to a local hospital.

-“The conditions Sunday night were out of the ordinary,” Gavitte said.
-“The gusts were pretty bad.
-That kind of tossed the helicopter around a lot.”
+Lowe said the helicopters dropped people off and departed again in just 45 seconds as they raced to get everyone off the burning hills.
+Among the later rescues was a group of six vineyard workers who spoke no English, Lowe recounted.

-Atlas, an unincorporated area in Napa County, was among the most devastated.
+Atlas, an unincorporated area in Napa County, was hard hit.
 A 30-minute drive from the posh shops of the wine country capital, the area is rural, lacks cell phone service and houses many who are elderly.

 “I‘m almost 70, and I was the youngster,” said Ritchie Sumner, who used to live in the community.
 His sister’s house burned down in the fire while she was safe in another town, he said.

-Even in the extreme conditions Sunday night, there were some Gavitte encountered who refused to be rescued.
-They said they had their own escape plans.
+Even in the extreme conditions Sunday night, there were some Lowe and Gavitte encountered who refused to be rescued.
+These people said they had their own escape plans.
 Though it is possible the second helicopter evacuated them, Gavitte never learned their fate.

 On Monday, Gavitte finally headed home for sleep.